 3 Keys to Pre-trip Training for Mission Trips

 Summer is almost here and soon we will be leaving on our mission trips.
 Mission trips are all different, some churches have great experiences while others just survive them.
-I believe that pre-trip training is a key to getting the most out of our summer mission trip.
+Ever since I started leading LeaderTreks Trips in 1994, I’ve come to believe that pre-trip training is a key to getting the most out of our summer mission trip.
 When I’m training teams I try to keep three principles in mind:

 Sell the Mission